 The fires in Australia are yet another act of a climate catastrophe that is bringing the continent to its knees.
 Her Great Barrier Reef is dying, its world heritage rain forests burn.
 Giant underwater algae forests have largely vanished, and many cities have run out of water or are about to do so.

 The images of the fires in Australia that reach us from the media look like frames of dystopian films.
 Thousands of people in alarm, wrapped in an opaque orange haze and surrounded by fire.
 Hell on earth: flames over 60 meters high and citizens who become refugees in their own country.

 The Australian sky on New Year's Day was the most polluted in the world, covered by a "plug" of smoke as wide as Europe.

 At least 18 people died, but it is also a tragedy for flora and fauna. scientists estimate the death of about half a billion animals, and even fear the total extinction of some species.
 The surviving animals are abandoning their young.

 And the fire season in Australia is just beginning.

 Stories from the apocalypse

 Cities on the east coast are all affected or surrounded by fires.
 In these hours there are many stories that bounce from one point to another, or in the media.
 Stories of salvation, or of despair, or of hope.
 It is the part of us that does not give up on the idea that we are a suicidal species.

 An e-mail that retired engineer Ian Mitchell sent to friends on New Year's Day from the small community of Gipsy Point, north of the city of Victoria, reads:

-we and most of the houses in Gipsy Point are still here until now.
-In all we are 16 inhabitants here.
+we and most of the houses in Gipsy Point are still here so far.
+We are 16 inhabitants in all here.